firatuyulur/GROSeq_pipeline/README.md

 As GROSeq readlength I used was <70, I used aln + samse in bwa rather than bwa mem.

 `bwa aln hg19.fa GroSeq_rep1.fastq.gz > GroSeq_rep1.sai`

 `bwa samse -f GroSeq_rep1.sam hg19.fa GroSeq_rep1.sai GroSeq_rep1.fastq.gz`

+If your readlength is above 70 bps, bwa mem will be a better option.

+`bwa mem hg19.fa ABC.fastq.gz > ABC_hg19aligned.sam

+The rest will be the same.

 For sam to bam conversion, I used samtools view